JJ/hoborg/text/text.md

 What did it do?
-Well, it was in a cage and the barker spent most of the time in front of him saying that it had been studied in the biggest and baddest (his very words) of the world and found to be a real marvel, that it had acted in front of the bohunk emperor and the king of Siam, and that the popists where studying if it had soul or not.
-While the barker talked, the mech rocked back and forth, sometimes striking the jail bars and making everybody step back with cries of surprise and fear.
+Well, it was in a cage and the barker spent most of the time in front of him saying that it had been studied in the biggest and baddest, his very words, of the world and found to be a real marvel, that it had acted in front of the bohunk emperor and the king of Siam, and that the popists where studying if it had soul or not.
+While the barker talked, the mech rocked back and forth, sometimes striking the jail bars and making everybody step back with cries of surprise and fear and joy.
 Nice show it was, really.
-The Siamese twins were actually kind of pissed and from time to time threw snots or worse at him, making the bearded woman and the rest of the sideshows laugh and mock them.
+The Siamese twins looked actually kind of pissed off and from time to time threw gobs of snot or worse at him, making the bearded woman and the rest of the sideshows laugh and mock them.

-I stayed there for three or four pitches, checking visually the bolts on the cage, looking how far it was from the door, whether there were any roustabouts lounging around with nothing better to do that watching it, and so on.
-And I was paying attention to no one, so that explains what happened next, when I got out, intending to walk around the tent and waiting for the sideshow to close to see where everything went.
+I stayed there for three or four pitches, checking visually the bolts on the cage, looking how far it was from the door, whether there were any roustabouts lounging around with nothing better to do than watching it, and so on.
+But if there were, I didn't pay enough attention to them, so that explains what happened next, when I got out, intending to walk around the tent and loiter there waiting for the sideshow to close and see where everything went.

 Hey, are you interested in the mechanical man?